cs-uob/COMS10014/docs/materials.md

 The main link to the materials folder is [this teams link](https://uob.sharepoint.com/teams/UnitTeams-COMS10014-2023-24-TB-1-A/Class%20Materials/Forms/AllItems.aspx).
 You will need to sign in with your university account.

+## Revision Notes

+You can find a list of the main topics and calculations/procedures you should know for the exam in [this document](https://uob.sharepoint.com/teams/UnitTeams-COMS10014-2023-24-TB-1-A/Class%20Materials/index.pdf).

 # Part 1 - Logic and Proof

 ## Week 1, Workshop 1 on Tuesday 26 September